smart-scaler/smartscaler-apps-installer/README.md

 ## Destroying the Kubernetes Cluster

+### Kubespray Cluster Destruction

-To completely remove the Kubernetes cluster and clean up all resources, run the following command from the root directory:
+To completely remove a Kubespray Kubernetes cluster and clean up all resources, run the following command from the root directory:

 ```bash
 ansible-playbook kubespray/reset.yml -i inventory/kubespray/inventory.ini